HB 7097 – Relating to Taxation

 The bill also provides for a one-time increase of $8.2 million available for the brownfields tax credit program and includes a provision that amends the calculation of a taxpayer’s “final tax liability” for purposes of calculating certain corporate income tax refunds.

-HB 7097 will now move to the House floor.
+HB 7097 will now go to the Senate floor.

 AIF supports legislative actions that reduce taxes on businesses which allows further growth and employment opportunities.